-Muay Thai or Thai boxing is so physically and mentally challenging it is known as ‘the art of eight limbs’.
+Muay Thai, or Thai boxing, is so physically and mentally challenging it is known as ‘the art of eight limbs’.
 There is no better place to watch this impressive physical feat (or even take some Muay Thai lessons yourself) than in one of Thailand’s oldest cities.

-Hill Tribe Trek
+Hill Tribe Trekking

 Too tired to trek through the rainforest after wandering through temples and rice fields all day?
 Fly through the trees on a rainforest zip wire instead.
 An adrenaline lover's dream!

 Leave your heels and straighteners behind and enjoy Chiang Mai’s laidback nightlife.
 Chiang Mai’s nightlife is best known for its live music which plays in the bars and clubs and along the riverside.
 It's the perfect way to wind down after a day of adventures!

 Ready to hit up Chiang Mai?
 Check out our Thai Intro 18-day trip!